BlushyTears/SteamWand/README.md

 ## OOP-Style Storage

 If you prefer conventional objects, atoms can be stored as struct members.
-Note that copy construction is not currently supported.
+Note that few operations are currently supporting structs.
+Do note that this is not recommended for larger projects due to the limitations of OOP, but can be a nice way to just try things out.

 ```cpp
 struct Character {